Aaron3963/CSE_151A_Project/README.md

 ![k_line](dataset/graph/k_line.png)

 The graph of S&P 500 prices over the project period highlights a significant dip in early 2020, driven by the onset of the COVID-19 pandemic.
 This event likely influenced the predictive power of news headlines, as the pandemic triggered global market uncertainty and panic.
 While COVID-related news may dominate the model’s attention, it could skew the embeddings of other words due to its overwhelming impact during this period.

+## Methods

+## Results

+## Discussion

+This project explored predicting the S&P 500's daily movements using machine learning on news headlines and trading data.
+The process revealed valuable insights and challenges that shaped our understanding.

+Initially, we believed news sentiment combined with market data would be a strong predictor.
+Early efforts, like the TFIDF-based model, set a baseline but highlighted the limitations of simple feature extraction.
+The Transformer classifier offered modest improvements, achieving a 59.2% test accuracy after tuning.
+However, the gains were incremental, suggesting the model struggled with the high noise and complexity inherent in financial data.

+One major challenge was the dataset itself.
+Stock movements depend on a mix of news, macroeconomic factors, and investor behavior, making it difficult for any single model to perform well.
+Additionally, the binary classification approach, while straightforward, may have oversimplified the problem.
+A regression model could provide more nuanced predictions, reflecting the continuous nature of market changes.

+Our results are moderately believable—they outperform random guessing but remain far from reliable for decision-making.
+This reflects both the unpredictable nature of financial markets and the limitations of current modeling approaches.

+Looking ahead, integrating advanced techniques like LSTMs for time-series analysis or BERT for sentiment-focused tasks could improve outcomes.
+Rethinking the problem framework, such as combining classification with regression or using ensemble methods, might also better capture the complexity of the task.

+## Conclusion

+## Statement of Collaboration
+Xueyan Shi

+Satvik Sriram

+Sunan Xu

+Kelly Gong

+Kliment Ho

+Qianjin Zhou